tremor-rs/tremor-www/docs/artefacts/onramps.md

 <!-- alex disable host -->

-Specify how Tremor connects to the outside world in order to receive from external systems.
+Onramps specify how Tremor connects to the outside world in order to receive from external systems.

-All Onramps support circuit breakers as in that no new events are read from it in the case of a circuit breaker triggering.
+All onramps support circuit breakers, as in no new events are read from it in the case of a circuit breaker triggering.

 For example, the Kafka onramp receives data from a Kafka cluster by creating a local record